KianBahasadri/bahasadri.com/docs/features/movies-on-demand/BACKEND.md

 **Handler**: `listJobs()`

-**Description**: Retrieves a list of all active jobs (queued, downloading, preparing, ready).
+**Description**: Retrieves a list of all active jobs (queued, downloading, ready).

 **Implementation**:

 -   Extract optional `status` query parameter
 -   Query D1: `SELECT * FROM jobs WHERE status = ?
 ORDER BY updated_at DESC LIMIT ?
 OFFSET ?`
--   If no status provided, include all active statuses (queued, downloading, preparing, ready)
+-   If no status provided, include all active statuses (queued, downloading, ready)
 -   Exclude deleted jobs from listing

 ### `GET /api/movies-on-demand/movies/{id}/stream`